-We are in Trastevere, in the Piazza that takes the name from its church, the church of Santa Maria della Scala, which literally means: St Mary of the staircase.
-Originally in this square there was a house with a staircase, and on this staircase there was an image of the Virgin Mary which seemed to make miracles.
+We are in Trastevere, in the Piazza that takes the name from its church.
+It is the church of Santa Maria della Scala, which literally means: St Mary of the staircase.
+Once upon a time in this square there was a house with a staircase.
+This was a special staircase, because there was an image of the Virgin Mary which seemed to make miracles.
 This is where the name comes from.

-In the 1700s a friar-runned pharmaceutical school was founded next to the church.
-The chief of this school was Friar Basilio, who lived until the age of 77 years old, which at the time was a big accomplishment – he must have taken care of himself well with his medicines!
+In the 1700s a friar-runned pharmaceutical school opened next to the church.
+The chief of this school was Friar Basilio, who lived until the age of 77 years old.
+At the time reaching that age was a big accomplishment.
+He must have taken care of himself well with his medicines!

-The Pharmacy stayed open also during the times of plague and it did not only sell medicines: the friars also made pharmaceutical research and they became so experts (there were between 30 and 40 friars working in there), and their medicines so high quality, that eventually in the 1800s this ancient pharmacy became the official pharmacy of the Popes!
+The Pharmacy stayed open also during the times of plague and it did not only sell medicines, but also conducted pharmaceutical research.
+There were between 30 and 40 friars working here and they became so expert and their medicines so high quality, that eventually in the 1800s this ancient pharmacy became the official pharmacy of the Popes!

-The pharmacy kept running with ups and downs due to historical events in Rome, until 1954 when it was suspended and never started running again due to the modern hygiene standards that the friars haven’t managed to meet.
+The pharmacy kept running with ups and downs due to historical events in Rome, until 1954.
+That year the modern hygiene standards led this ancient pharmacy of Rome to close.
+And it never reopened again.

-The tour inside the ancient pharmacy is given by a friar of the Discalced Carmelites order, the order that has been running the pharmacy since its beginnings.
-You will have to get in touch with him through this email: email@example.com to ask for tour dates and times.
+A friar of the Discalced Carmelites order will give you the tour inside the ancient pharmacy.
+The Discalced Carmelites is the order that has been running the pharmacy since its beginnings.
+You will have to get in touch with the friars through this email: firstname.lastname@example.org to ask for tour dates and times.

-The friar will tell you the story of the pharmacy and show you the medicines that are still kept in there since the closure – some of them are over 200 years old!
+The friar will give you a tour while telling you the story of this ancient pharmacy.
+He will even show you the medicines that are still there since the closure.
+Some of them are over 200 years old!
 Each medicine has a story and a specific function, including the Theriaca, the medicine created by Andromacus, the personal doctor of the emperor Nero.

 But I won’t uncover anymore, the friars will give you a fantastic tour of this incredible place!